 One of the reasons why digital technology was not included in many discussions could be that the PDs are not the best setting to discuss technological details.
 An agreement about new developments and actions in the field of Information Technologies (IT) would require a high level of specialised knowledge, which was not the choice of CHRODIS PLUS PDs organisers.
-On the other hand, the IT are already addressed by other European initiatives, such as the Joint Actions eHAction^{iv} and Infact^v.
+On the other hand, the IT are already addressed by other European initiatives, such as the Joint Actions eHActioniii and Infact^{iv}.